Air Alps: Second acquisition and merger with Welcome Air

 On 4 June 2009, settlement proceedings over Air Alps began in the regional court of Innsbruck.
 In December that year the airline was taken over by Welcome Air which acquired 76% of the company.
 The remaining shares were kept by the South Tyrolean consortium, the Trentino-Alto Adige/Südtirol region and Südtiroler Transportstrukturen AG (STA).

 Due to financial problems, Air Alps ceased all flight operations on 13 January 2012 until further notice.
 Welcome Air relocated the entire Air Alps fleet to Innsbruck.
 On 1 February, flights resumed from Bozen to Rome.
 Shortly thereafter, the route was once again cancelled and Air Alps began exclusively operating charter flights.

-In June 2013, the airline ceased all flight operations again., and on 20 August 2013 its owners decided to liquidate the company following an unsuccessful search for new investors.
+In June 2013, the airline ceased all flight operations again., and on 20 August 2013, its owners decided to liquidate the company following an unsuccessful search for new investors.
 All employees were dismissed by October 2013.

 Third acquisition and future plans

-In November 2013 a group of investors expressed interest in acquiring Air Alps, and on 3 February 2014 the airline resumed flights between Zurich and Bremen using a single aircraft.
+In November 2013, a group of investors expressed interest in acquiring Air Alps, and on 3 February 2014, the airline resumed flights between Zürich and Bremen using a single aircraft.
 The route was operated on behalf of Rostock Airways and commenced almost a year after the airline had previously ceased operations.
 However, operations were halted on 28 February 2014 as takeover negotiations collapsed.
 In October that year, Welcome Air's shares in Air Alps were acquired by a new investor which began a restructuring process.